Universal Studios Florida: San Francisco

 In August 2015, Universal announced that it would replace Disaster! with a new attraction based on the film franchise The Fast and the Furious.
 The company later revealed that this attraction would use Universal's new "Virtual Line" system, allowing guests to select a time frame in which they want to ride.
 Fast & Furious: Supercharged opened on April 23, 2018.

 The Wizarding World of Harry Potter – Diagon Alley/London

-Diagon Alley is the second half of The Wizarding World of Harry Potter.
+Diagon Alley is the second half of The Wizarding World of Harry Potter; adapting elements from the film series and novels by J. K. Rowling.

 Opened on July 8, 2014, The Wizarding World of Harry Potter – Diagon Alley/London features two attractions, Harry Potter and the Escape from Gringotts and the Hogwarts Express, which connects the area to The Wizarding World of Harry Potter – Hogsmeade at Islands of Adventure.
 Diagon Alley also features a restaurant The Leaky Cauldron and several "signature shops".
 These include, Ollivanders Wand Shop, Weasleys' Wizard Wheezes, Borgin and Burkes, Madam Malkin's Robes for All Occasions, Wiseacre's Wizarding Equipment, and Florean Fortescue's Ice Cream Parlour.